rdonosob1/Credit_Risk_Analysis/README.md

 To complete this part of the analysis, we used a combinatorial approach of over- and undersampling with the SMOTEENN algorithm to determine if the results from the combinatorial approach are better at predicting credit risk than the resampling algorithms.
 However, we can see a drop on the accuracy score from 65% to 51%, while the precision rate is still the same (99%) and the recall rate improved from the previous one and went up to 57%.
 Nevertheless, we are not confident at all due to the results haven’t improved yet and aren't good enough.

 #### Easy Ensemble Classifying
 Finally, we tried to use ensemble classifiers Easy Ensemble Classifying in order to find a better result for the model to use.
-In this section we use BalancedRandomForestClassifier algorithm and Easy Ensemble Classifier where we obtained the following results
+In this section we use BalancedRandomForestClassifier algorithm and Easy Ensemble Classifier where we obtained the following results:

 •	BalanceRandomFOrest Classifier: Accuracy Score: 67.2%, avg precision 100% and avg recall
 •	Easy Ensemble Classifier: This last results show an important improvement comparing to the previous ones where we can see that this model is very reliable with an accuracy score of 92.5%.
 Likewise the avg precision is 100% and the recall rate is 94%.

 After factoring in these three main statistics, the model that I would recommend to use for predicting high risk loans is the Easy Ensemble Classifying model.